fanchen0227/crude-distillation/README.md

         name2: the name of the crude 2.
 The upper case matters.
         volume2: the volume of the crude 2 added - unit liters.

+We can choose two of the crudes from the list at the end of the documentation.

 Example:

 If we mix 1L of Pembina and 5L of Western Canadian Select, the variables and url will be: \